-3. Leadership and governance
+2. Leadership and Governance

-- The Board Sustainably Champion is Cathy Fallon, Non-Executive Director. - The Executive lead is David Walker, Director of Security, Estates and Resilience. - Within organisational governance, the Climate Change and Sustainability Group has the lead responsibility and is accountable to the Security, Resilience, Health and Safety Oversight Group through the Director of Security, Estates and Resilience.
+- The Board Sustainably Champion is Cathy Fallon, Non-Executive Director. - The Executive lead is David Walker, Director of Security, Estates and Resilience.
+(This is correct for the reporting period) - Within organisational governance, the Climate Change and Sustainability Group has the lead responsibility and is accountable to the Security, Resilience, Health and Safety Oversight Group through the Director of Security, Estates and Resilience.
 Its purpose is to ensure that the principles of sustainability are embedded in The State Hospital's strategic programme.
 The Group will ensure an integrated approach to sustainable development, harmonising environmental, social and economic issues.
 The Group provides assurance to the Security, Resilience, Health and Safety Oversight Group that robust arrangements are in place for monitoring and review of the effectiveness of management arrangements within the Board. - Corporate and Operational Management Teams are responsible for operational delivery of services.
 The Climate Change and Sustainability Group focus on issues of strategic or corporate significance, with reports by exception from CMT as required.